IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node-wiki/wiki/New-Tracing-Quickstart)

-When TraceOptions are empty, or other entries are missing in the configuration file, default entries are taken from [Cardano.Node.Tracing.DefaultTraceConfig](https://github.com/intersectmbo/cardano-node/blob/master/cardano-node/src/Cardano/Node/Tracing/DefaultTraceConfig.hs) module.
+When `TraceOptions` is empty, or other entries are missing in the configuration file, default entries are taken from [Cardano.Node.Tracing.DefaultTraceConfig](https://github.com/intersectmbo/cardano-node/blob/master/cardano-node/src/Cardano/Node/Tracing/DefaultTraceConfig.hs) module.

 # Advanced Tracer Topics

-The functionality for cardano tracer are composed, by using basic combinators defined on contravariant tracing.
+The functionality of the new tracing system is composable using basic combinators defined on contravariant tracing.
-In this part of the document we introduce this underlying functions, and you should look here if you want to implement some advanced functionality.
+In this part of the document we introduce the underlying functions.
+You should look here if you want to implement some advanced functionality.

 ## Integrating a New Tracer into cardano-node